peec/apliaexportimport/README.md

 - Add the extension in your project `git submodule add git@git.aplia.no:library/apliaexportimport.git extension/apliaexportimport`.
 - Go into the extension folder ( extension/apliaexportimport )
 - Run command: `composer install`, this will install  all the required dependencies.

-## GENERAL NOTE

-- Can import an XML file.
-- Exports EZ Objects to XML.
-- Can import XML files extracted from e.g. wordpress, etc....
-(You must create the wordpress export script yourself).

 ## Exporting All objects in a given contentclass